Illustration of men with varying leg sizes.

 Bigger Upper Bodies Look More Masculine

-When men hit puberty, we begin to produce more testosterone, our spines grow longer, and our shoulders grow broader.
-If we gain fat, most of that fat is dumped in our guts.
-That gives us longer, wider, and bigger upper bodies.
+When men hit puberty, they begin to produce more testosterone, their spines grow longer, and their shoulders grow broader.
+If they gain fat, most of that fat is dumped in their guts, giving them longer, wider, and bigger upper bodies.

-When women hit puberty, it’s their hips that grow broader and their legs that grow longer.
+When women hit puberty, their hips grow broader, and their legs grow longer.
 If they gain fat, most of it’s stored in their lower bodies—in the hips and thighs.
-So even without considering muscle mass, men tend to have bigger upper bodies than women.
+So, even without considering muscle mass, men tend to have bigger upper bodies than women.

 Illustration of a man with a feminine and a masculine body shape.

-Then, when it comes to gaining muscle, men have more androgen receptors in our upper backs, upper arms, chests, and shoulder muscles, meaning that we tend to build muscle there more easily.
-As such, a “manly” physique associated with having big shoulders, chests, and backs.
+Then, when it comes to gaining muscle, men have more androgen receptors in their upper backs, upper arms, chests, and shoulder muscles, meaning that we tend to build muscle there more easily.
+As such, a “manly” physique is associated with having big shoulders, chests, and backs.

-This makes men naturally more upper-body dominant, women more lower-body dominant.
-And as we get stronger, that dimorphism only widens.
+This makes men naturally more upper-body dominant and women more lower-body dominant.
+As we get stronger, that dimorphism only widens.
 Still, with enough deliberate effort, we can build massive lower bodies.
-For example, if we start every workout with squats, that’s where most of our energy will be invested, and we’re going to wind up gaining a lot of lower-body size without gaining a proportionate amount of upper body size.
+For example, if we start every workout with squats, that’s where most of our energy will be invested, and we’ll wind up gaining a lot of lower-body size without gaining a proportionate amount of upper-body size.

-Starting every single workout with squats might sound extreme, but that’s what you’ll see in a lot of popular strength programs, such as Starting Strength and StrongLifts 5×5.
+Starting every workout with squats might sound extreme, but that’s what you’ll see in many popular strength programs, such as Starting Strength and StrongLifts 5×5.

 What’s interesting is that the powerlifting lifts are fairly arbitrary.
 They weren’t chosen because they were the best lifts, they were chosen because they made for great competition lifts.
 Other lifts, such as the chin-up and the overhead press (and perhaps even the barbell curl), are just as good for developing overall strength, but for various reasons, they weren’t selected as the official competition lifts.